MediumDifficulty/mcvideo/README.md

-# A converter for video files to a minecraft datapack
+# A converter from video files to minecraft datapack

 ## Requirements
 - FFMpeg installed / added to the PATH